3liz/lizmap-documentation/en/source/publisher_guide/advanced_lizmap_config.rst

 Result
 _________

-Here are the display rules in the popup
+Here are the display rules in the popup:

-* If the path points **to a picture, the image will be displayed** in the popup.
-Clicking on the picture will display the original image in a new tab.
+* if the path points **to a picture, the image will be displayed** in the popup.
+Clicking on the picture will display the original image in a new tab
-* If the path points **to a text file or HTML file, the file contents will be displayed** in the popup.
+* if the path points **to a text file or HTML file, the file contents will be displayed** in the popup
-* For **other file types, the popup will display a link to the document** that users can download by clicking on the link.
+* for **other file types, the popup will display a link to the document** that users can download by clicking on the link.

 Illustration
 _____________